davegildea/BoxDevEditionHelper-Java/README.md

 	</dependency>
 ```
 ###Important!
-Make sure you install the unrestricted encryption libraries for your JVM (if you don't you'll get an exception about key length):
+Make sure you install the unrestricted encryption libraries for your JVM (if you don't you'll get an exception about key length).
+This is not a Box thing, this is a U.S. Government requirement concerning strong encryption:

 http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html